City Title Game Recaps

 victory.
 The Cardinals (11-0) became the first city champ to post a

-perfect record since La Salle in 1957.
+perfect record since Lincoln in 1958.
 Ray Capriotti completed 10 of 20

 passes for 125 yards and TDs to Bill Chambers, Steve Conway and Harvey